pauliceia/vgiws/doc/api/layer.md

 - Error codes:
     - 400 (Bad Request): The parameters reference and keyword need to be a list.
     - 400 (Bad Request): Some attribute in JSON is missing.
 Look the documentation!
+    - 400 (Bad Request): f_table_name can not have special characters.
+    - 400 (Bad Request): f_table_name can not start with number.
     - 401 (Unauthorized): It is necessary an Authorization header valid.
+    - 409 (Bad Request): Conflict of f_table_name.
+The table name already exist.
+Please, rename it.
-    - 409 (Conflict): Conflict of feature table name, please rename it.
+    - 409 (Bad Request): Conflict of f_table_name.
+The table name is a reserved word.
+Please, rename it.
     - 500 (Internal Server Error): Problem when create a resource.
 Please, contact the administrator.
 - Notes:
     - After create the layer, it is necessary to create the feature table.